sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Cross-Platform_Mobile_Development_In_Titanium/Internationalization.md

 **Android Platform Notes**

 1. If you have XML files in both the i18n and platform/android folders, the Titanium build scripts will try to merge the files together in the build folder.
 If there are any conflicts, the build fails.
 Currently, if modules contain any files in the platform/android folder, these files overwrite the build files.

 2. If you have strings using multiple substitutions, as demonstrated in the "ordered" string in the previous example, you may need to add the formatted="false" attribute to these string elements if the localized string is not created correctly when running the application.

-3. When editing the strings.xml file, be sure to clean your project before building again.
+3. When editing the strings.xml file, be sure to clean your project before building it again.

-String resource names (the "keys") must begin with a letter, and can contain digits, English characters, and the underscore.
+String resource names (the "keys") must begin with a letter and can contain digits, English characters, and the underscore.
 The contents (values) of each string resource must be [UTF-8](http://en.wikipedia.org/wiki/UTF-8) compatible strings.
 While a given platform may not crash or throw an exception if you don't follow these rules, there's a good chance you will encounter some unexpected behavior.

 #### Getting a localized string